seynur/blog/_posts/2025-04-24-cluster-manager-redundancy-in-splunk.md

 At any given time, **only one Cluster Manager is "active"**, and only this manager is responsible for: coordinating indexers, pushing configuration bundles, and enforcing replication and search factors.

-The **standby manager** remains in sync, continuously receiving the same configuration, app bundles, and state data - but does **not control the cluster** unless activated.
+The **standby manager** remains in sync, continuously receiving the same configuration, app bundles, and state data, but does **not control the cluster** unless activated.
 Additionally, both the **manager-apps** directories must contain the same apps under both cluster managers to ensure they have the same bundle IDs.
 If you have older versions, or didn't change directory location after upgrade, this directory can be **master-apps**.

 Lastly, if the active CM fails (or you want to switch it manually), the standby can be **promoted to active** with a simple CLI command.
 The key takeaway is: **redundancy doesn't mean two CMs are running things at the same time**.
 It means one is in charge, and the other is quietly ready to step in whenever needed.